PastorD/wcheck/README.md

 # Workspace Check (wcheck)

-Compares different versions of git respositories and reports their differences.
+Compares different versions of git repositories and reports their differences.
 Possible options of workspace:
 - local workspace in a directory, represented by the current git branch of each repository
 - workspace defined by a vcs file